mattThurstan/ClockMessageBox/README.md

 - ( To display the IP again touch the front button. )
 - ( To clear a message touch the front button. )
 - ( Message will timeout and revert to clock (currently) after 1 hour. )
+- ( Clock Message Box will attempt to update date and time everytime it powers on. )

 ### Reference
 https://www.w3schools.com/tags/ref_httpmethods.asp <br>